 At the start of Year 9, students begin the GCSE Mathematics course, following the Edexcel Linear Specification.
 All students are placed into a group appropriate to their ability and GCSE targets.
-Sets 1&2 on both sides of the year will study the higher course and Sets 4&5 will study the foundation course.
-Set 3 will study an 'intermediate' course in Year 9 to avoid limiting access to the higher tier and these groups will then be divided into higher/foundation in Year 10.
+Sets 1, 2 and 3 on both sides of the year will study the higher course and Sets 4 and 5 will study the foundation course.
 These sets are kept flexible depending upon the progress of students.